NBSB Recommends 5 Helpful Hints to Spot a Lottery Scam

 In 2014, according to the FBI, consumers lost more than $8 million to solicitation scams promising out-of-the-blue instant wealth and grand prize earnings.
 These scams, commonly referred to as the “advance fee,” “lottery” or “sweepstake” scams, involve fraudsters issuing counterfeit checks and fake award letters to consumers who have allegedly won a lottery or sweepstake raffle.
 The consumer most likely never entered the alleged drawing but is issued a check and instructed to pre pay taxes and fees before the receipt of the winnings.
 Unfortunately, the check — in addition to the raffle — is bogus.

-“Consumers fall victim to lottery and sweepstake scams at alarming rates,” said North Brookfield Savings Bank President and CEO Donna Boulanger.
+“Consumers fall victim to lottery and sweepstake scams at alarming rates,” said North Brookfield Savings Bank President and CEO Marco Bernasconi.
 “It’s extremely important for them to recognize the red flags associated with this type of fraud before they deposit any check they weren’t expecting or send money to an unknown recipient by check or electronic wire.”

 Before you participate in any lottery or sweepstake, North Brookfield Savings Bank encourages you to keep these tips in mind: